-A report from the International Atomic Energy Agency, which concluded Iran was working on nuclear weapons, continues to reverberate internationally.
+A report from the International Atomic Energy Agency, which concluded Iran might still be working on nuclear weapons, continues to reverberate internationally.
 Yesterday, in an interview with CNN's Fareed Zakaria, Israel's Defense Minister Ehud Barak was asked bluntly if Israel would attack Iran's nuclear facilities.

 Here's how Barak answered: